ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/vxworks-6-kernel.txt

 .. note: xref to install-configure.rst

-PrismTech provides the *pingpong* example both for C and C++ that are described in the :ref:`Examples` section.
+ADLINK provides the *pingpong* example both for C and C++ that are described in the :ref:`Examples` section.
 These example are provided in the form of Workbench projects which can be easily built and then deployed on to the target hardware in a similar process to that described above.